milin/giticket/README.rst

 For e.g. if you name your branch `JIRA-1234_awesome_feature` and commit `Fix some bug`, the commit will be updated to `JIRA-1234 Fix some bug`.
 Pass `--regex=` or update `args: [--regex=<custom regex>]` in your .yaml file if you have custom ticket regex.
 By default its `[A-Z]+-\d+`.

-It is best used along with pre_commit_.
+It is best used along with pre-commit_.

 The following is a sample commit.